websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

 1. Download the patch to your `patching-tool/patches` folder---don't unzip the patch.

     * Fix Packs and Service Packs are on the [Downloads](https://customer.liferay.com/downloads) page in the Help Center.
-    * Hotfixes are in [Help Center](https://help.liferay.com/hc) tickets
+    * Hotfixes are in [Help Center](https://help.liferay.com/hc) tickets.

 1. Shut down your application server.

     Reasons:

     * On Windows systems, files in use are locked and can't be patched.
-    * On Unix-style systems, you can usually replace files that are running but the old ones reside in memory.
+    * On Unix-style systems, you can usually replace files that are running, but the old ones reside in memory.

 1. Install the patch by running the Patching Tool's `install` command from the `patching-tool` folder: